 “What?”
 Trystan whispered before he lowered his weapon.
 “Him?
-My apologies,” Trystan said as he fastened his conductor to his belt, still eyeing Claire with suspicion.
+My apologies.”
+He fastened his conductor to his belt, still eyeing Claire with suspicion.
 “But if that’s the case, I’m going to have to take you in for questioning.”

 Claire started.
 “Q-questioning…?”

 “It is my duty as head royal guard to ensure that members of the royal family are protected.
-Since you were involved in an incident that may be tied to the assass—”
+Since you were involved in an event that may be tied to the assass—”

 “If you want to go accusing people of things,” Olive interjected with a look of annoyance, “move to a more private area.
 Unless you like broadcasting political issues to the entire city.”

 Trystan stiffened and glanced around.
 The whispering around them had become louder now.
 He exchanged a look with his fellow guard, then swallowed and cleared his throat.
-“My apologies, Prince.
-Claire, if you would come with us, we will take you to the palace so you can be questioned.
+“My apologies, Your Highness.
+Mr. Claire, if you would come with us, we will take you to the palace so you can be questioned.
 It will not take long.”

 “Not take long?”
 Olive stared.
 “It took us two hours to get here because of the traffic.
 And we still haven’t gotten the things we need.
-I’m not going until we’ve got everything.”
+I’m not going until we get everything.”

 “Look,” Olive said, “it’ll take two times as long without Samuel.”